rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

  thinking in terms of fiat money.
 Later they might realize that Bitcoin's
  [fixed supply](fixed-supply.md)
- is itself a *store of value*, a superior store of value.
+ makes Bitcoin a *store of value*, a superior store of value.
 In fact, Bitcoin's early adoption is due to its role as a long-term store of value.